The mansion house at Scotney Castle

-Crammed with paintings, textiles, furniture and books the house feels like the last owner Betty has just popped out to the shops.
+Crammed with paintings, textiles, furniture and books, the house feels like the last owners have just popped out to the shops.

 The house was built in 1837 by Edward Hussey III from the sandstone quarried from the grounds of the Old Castle.
 It is positioned to overlook both the castle and estate, with the garden also designed and created at the same time.
 This meant that all the three elements: house, garden and estate would work as one in creating a perfect picturesque country home.